-The magnitudes of the effects of monetary surprises on our chosen variables seem reasonably large.
-For example, after ten days, the ten basis point surprise is estimated to lower stock prices by 1.4 percent, raise the VIX volatility by 1.6 index points, increase the Baa, high-yield, and commercial paper spreads by 0.02 percentage points, 0.31 percentage points, and 0.08 percentage points, respectively, and strengthen the dollar by 0.3 percent.
+The magnitude of the effects of monetary surprises on our chosen variables seem reasonably large.
+For example, after ten days, the ten basis point surprise is estimated to lower stock prices by 1.4 percent, raise the VIX by 1.6 index points, increase the Baa, HY, and CP spreads by 0.02 percentage points, 0.31 percentage points, and 0.08 percentage points, respectively, and strengthen the dollar by 0.3 percent.

 These findings illustrate that, consistent with the economics of the risk-taking channel, a surprise tightening of monetary policy depresses the prices of selected risky assets.
 The effects appear quantitatively large and persistent.
 Somewhat surprisingly, credit spreads show considerable drift, rising steadily for several weeks after a hawkish monetary surprise.
-While these results are suggestive, they are qualified by the fact that these risk indicators will naturally depend on other factors besides risk appetite.
+While these results are suggestive, they are qualified by the fact that the risk indicators we examined depend on other factors besides risk appetite.
 For example, a surprise monetary tightening presumably lowers stock prices not only by reducing risk appetite, but also by lowering expected future dividends and raising the rate at which these dividends are discounted.
 Similarly, a surprise monetary tightening presumably causes a deterioration of the economic outlook and thus higher expected rates of corporate default, which would also contribute to higher corporate bond spreads.
 To get a stronger test of the risk-taking channel, we need a cleaner measure of investors' risk appetite.